 Step 3: Contact the Local Police

 Chances are that your stolen credit card won’t be a top priority for the police, but making a statement is still required – and important!
 Firstly, it serves as an official record of identity theft, which will be very beneficial if the fraudster goes further than making a bunch of purchases on your credit card.
 Secondly, it can be helpful to police in terms of identifying fraud schemes and protecting the public.

 Step 4: Inform the Canadian Anti-Fraud Centre

 The Canadian Fraud Centre is partially managed by the RCMP and should be notified on any fraudulent activity.
 You can contact them at 1-888-495-8501.

 Final Words to the Wise

 Credit card fraud is more common than we would like, and it can be super annoying to deal with if it happens to you.
-Following a few simple tips and tricks, you’ll be well on your way to better protecting yourself from fraudsters.
+Following a few simple tips and tricks from the experts, you’ll be well on your way to better protecting yourself from fraudsters.

 The Best Credit Cards by Category: